Sunday, October 10, 2021

 As a first answer to the question of how chanting may be soteriologically beneficial, Chen mentions the spontaneity that monks perform in the moments of free chant in the communal liturgy:

 "During free chanting, in addition to improvised melody, chanters emphasize sound in and of itself, outside the melodic progression.
 They pursue sound, in other words, free from the conceptual confines of music.
 This spontaneity is the point at which form meets formlessness in Chinese Buddhist music."
-(Chen, 2001, 35)
+(Chen 2001, 35)

-According to Chen, the act of spontaneous, free chanting provides a heightened non-dual 'access' to the underlying momentary rising and falling of mental phenomena that we usually, in everyday life, do not pay attention to.
-If the chanter were to every day repeat the same melody over and over again, the chanter would start doing it habitually and mindlessly instead of mindfully aware: "[r]epetitious chanting may draw chanters into an unreflective state of mind, depriving them of the ability to detect their inner situation" (Chen, 2001, 36).
-The act of creating musical variation when chanting is thus, according to Chen, something that directly tunes the monastic community in accord with "the underlying theme in Buddhism that the world (both internal and external) is constantly changing" (Chen, 2001, 35-36).
+According to Chen, the act of performing spontaneous, free chant provides a heightened non-dual 'access' to the underlying momentary rising and falling of mental phenomena that we usually, in everyday life, do not pay attention to.
+If the chanter were to every day repeat the same melody over and over again, the chanter would start doing it habitually and mindlessly instead of mindfully aware: "[r]epetitious chanting may draw chanters into an unreflective state of mind, depriving them of the ability to detect their inner situation" (Chen 2001, 36).
+The act of creating musical variation when chanting is thus, according to Chen, something that directly tunes the monastic community in accord with "the underlying theme in Buddhism that the world (both internal and external) is constantly changing" (Chen 2001, 35-36).

 I believe that most musicians involved in improvisatory practices will feel a resonance with Chen's descriptions of how improvisation can serve as a skillful method through which we reflexively–without thinking and without making our experience an object of our perception–become aware of the decentered flow of moment-to-moment rising-and-falling mental phenomena.
 I am, however, suspicious of the statement that chanters "emphasize sound in and of itself, outside the melodic progression".
 Such a formulation implies that the chanters only focus on the present moment, unaware of past and future musical events.
 Not only is this an inadequate stylistic description–in this music, it does not sound as if sounds are completely unmelodic or unconnected–, but it also deprives the situation of its greater soteriological value.
 Saying that improvisation is 'all about the present moment' effectively conveys some of the aesthetic qualities of improvised music.
 It is, however, ultimately an incomplete description.
 It captures the essence of the moment-to-moment arising and ceasing of phenomena, but it does not describe the situation fully.

 From my own experiences of improvising, what I find soteriologically valuable is not that improvisation forces one to dwell solely in the present moment.
-Instead, it is how it allows one to dwell in an experience where the radical interfusion of past, present, and future happens.
+Instead, it is how it allows one to dwell in an experience where a radical interfusion of past, present, and future happens.
 Improvisation is more about recognizing the boundless interpenetration of the three times rather than just focusing on the 'present moment'.
 This interfusion is not about overlaying the direct perception of the present moment with conceptuality, as Chen implies.
 Instead, this interfusion is the phenomenal content of emptiness according to sūtras such as the Avataṃsaka, where emptiness is equated with the radical interpenetration and non-obstruction of the three times.
-While being able to be only in the present moment has soteriological value for the beginning meditator who needs to be able to put an end to relentless mental time-travel that happens in the form of daydreaming about the future and past, a more profound meditation is possible when such a single-minded focus on the present moment alone is replaced by, as Fǎzàng describes it, seeing that past and present are without distinction and "penetrate each other without obstruction" (in Gregory, 1991, 155).
+While being able to be only in the present moment has soteriological value for the beginning meditator who needs to be able to put an end to relentless mental time-travel that happens in the form of daydreaming about the future and past, a more profound meditation is possible when such a single-minded focus on the present moment alone is replaced by, as Fǎzàng describes it, seeing that past and present are without distinction and "penetrate each other without obstruction" (in Gregory 1991, 155).

 Another profound soteriological value from collective improvisation that Chen gesticulates toward is how collective improvisation allows the chanters to experience Mind as fundamentally communal.
 Improvising does not reveal Mind as the personal, "innermost being" of an isolated Self.
 Instead, improvising reveals Mind as something non-dual, empty, and relational.
 As Chen emphasizes, it is not about "one's own" spontaneous decisions of musical variation, but about taking part in an intersubjective, ego-less musical practice—to achieve interpersonal harmony with the monastic community.
 Such a state is radically different from our saṃsāric mode of operating as individual agents.